optiklab/urlshortener.examples/UrlShortener.MinimalWebApi.RandomFixAlg.Net8.0.Persistent.EfSqlServer/src/Readme.md

 # App

-This app implements Base62 coding for generating "unique" shortened URLs.
+This app based on .NET Core Minimal Web API 8.0 implements Base62 coding for generating "unique" shortened URLs.
 It persists state in SQL Server running in docker container.

 Problems known: